philcockfield/rest-methods/README.md

 ```

-This will ensure that a rich `ServerMethodError` will be passed back up to the client's `catch` callback containing your HTTP status-code, your error message as well as details about the method that threw the error that will be helpful in debugging.
+This causes a rich `ServerMethodError` to be passed back to the client's `catch` callback containing your HTTP status-code, your error message as well as details about the method that threw the error.
+Very helpful when debugging.

 --------